Skip to content

 The capability registry (work_buddy/mcp_server/registry.py) holds two maps: _REGISTRY (active capabilities, directly callable via the MCP gateway) and _DISABLED_REGISTRY (capabilities whose requires=[...] tool probe failed at build time, stashed but not callable).
 At build-time, the registry filter pass moves any capability whose tool probe failed from _REGISTRY to _DISABLED_REGISTRY and adds a row to work_buddy.tools.DISABLED_CAPABILITIES listing the missing tools.

 Disabled state is cached.
-A capability disabled by a transient probe failure (e.g. obsidian unreachable for 200ms during sidecar startup) stays disabled until something explicitly re-probes it.
+A capability disabled by a transient probe failure (e.g. the hindsight memory service unreachable for 200ms during sidecar startup) stays disabled until something explicitly re-probes it.

 work_buddy.recovery.recheck_disabled_capability(name, *, force=False) re-probes ONLY the capability's missing tools, with per-tool cool-down (default 30s, env-overridable via WB_RECHECK_COOLDOWN_SECS), single _RECOVERY_LOCK (RLock) for concurrent-caller safety.
 On success, mutates _REGISTRY in place to restore the capability.
 No rebuild, no module purge.